-A rate "lock" or "commitment" is a promise from the lender, it means that you are guaranteed to get a certain interest rate and a specific number of points for you for a certain period of time during your application process.
-This ensures that your interest rate won't go up during the application process.
+When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate over a certain number of days while you work on your application process.
+This ensures that your interest rate can't grow during the application process.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.